 Take whatever your motivation is in the field and carry it over when post-processing your images.
 If the techniques you use in post don’t enhance your creative vision from the field then you’re at risk of contaminating your message.
 All too often I see photographers taking a perfectly expressive image into software only to process it to oblivion, and in doing so destroying the intent of the image.

 It’s so easy for photographers to get “lost in the sliders” with software.
-I first heard this expression from my life and business partner, Samantha, and it sure hit home for me.
 I used to ride every software slider like a bronco, try every preset and experiment with every plug-in.
 I was often blown away by the coolness of it all.
 “Gee, I can try this cool technique here, and this awesome plug-in there and wow, check this preset out!”
 The only problem was the image was more effect than message.
 I got lost in the software possibilities and forgot about why I even took the photo in the first place.